Kenyan Pundit

 The concept of using prizes to fund innovation is definitely something that could be applicable in Africa, particularly when it comes to seeking applications/tools/etc. that are relevant to the African context.
 How about less donor aid to corrupt governments and more support in the form of competitions that attract bright innovators who want to make their ideas a reality and eventually commercialize them?
 I’m just saying.

-One Response to ' Poptech Day 1 cont… '
+2 comments to Poptech Day 1 cont…

 Interesting thought[replacing aid to corrupt with incentives to innovation] Ory.
 Its tragic how many brilliant ideas amongst Africans die because they can’t get launched.
 Keep doing the good job.